 Best area for a scenic walk

 North London is a big place – you could spend a week exploring its parks, checking out the sights, lounging in gastropubs and sampling the nightlife.
-Camden Market has an intoxicating energy, and King's Cross has been transformed into a super-cool new spot with markets, fountains and public squares.
+Camden Market has an intoxicating energy, and King's Cross has been transformed by recent developments that ushered in markets, fountains and public squares.
 For open spaces, head to Regent's Park and then connect each of these areas with a scenic stroll or bike ride along Regent's Canal.

-There’s a pleasant, laid-back feel to most of North London, and staying here is popular with those wanting to be close to the international entry point at King’s Cross, where naturally the accommodation prices are much higher.
+There’s a pleasant, laid-back feel to most of North London, and staying here is popular with those who want to be close to the international entry point at St Pancras Station, where naturally the accommodation prices are much higher.
 Hotels around the bustling markets of Camden can also fetch high prices.

 Greenwich and Deptford

 Best neighborhood for a family day out

 The neighborhood of Greenwich (pronounced "gren-itch") offers everything a visitor might want on a day out in London: there's a food market, an antique market, grand architecture, historical sites, plenty of pubs, several museums and a vast park to keep any little people happy.
 This is all located around a lively center right next to the Thames.

 Head up the hill in Greenwich Park to the Royal Observatory, where you can learn about space and time, as well as enjoy the views of Canary Wharf on the other side of the river.
 There are incredible murals in the Painted Hall at the Old Royal Naval College, a beautiful complex of buildings designed by Christopher Wren.
 Lovers of British maritime history should spend time browsing the National Maritime Museum and the Cutty Sark clipper ship.
 Nearby Deptford offers independent shops and craft breweries.